erdoganip/tripletloss/README.md

+# Term Project Paper Implementation: Clustering Millions of Faces by Identities

 Güray Baydur, İpek Erdoğan

-Term Project Paper: Clustering Millions of Faces by Identities

 This project is builded by making some modifications on this skeleton: https://github.com/sanku-lib/image_triplet_loss